ruiying-ocean/blog/public/2020-12-12-use-emacs-as-python-ide/index.md

 # Core packages
-There're several packages to achieve functions as IDE or visual studio code: elpy, jedi and anaconda-mode are the most used.
-Jedi seems to be
+There're several packages to achieve functions as IDE or visual studio code: `elpy`, `jedi` and `anaconda-mode` are the most used.
+But **LSP will be easier to depoly and use for the most situations**.

 ## Prerequisites
 Elpy requires some prerequisites, like Jedi, Rope and some others which you need to download through pip, the python package manager.
 You can check the list through `"M-x elpy-config"` and install them before using elpy properly.
 In this process, I've encountered a problem that even after downloading these packages I still cannot use elpy.
 This is because the installed packages are in `~/local/bin` and I didn't add it in PATH. the solution is either add it or use `sudo -H pip install`.